 Can you compete with the internet?:

 Yes!
 Because the internet fluctuates, we may as much as $1 more or $1 less than the same product online, but we will always match the current low price from key online or brick and mortar competitors.
-We will only match prices from authorized resellers such as:
+We will only match prices on like products from authorized resellers including, but not limited to:

 Items sold by and shipped from Amazon

 WalMart & Target

 Are there any retailers you will not price match?: